CAZ-H/CoherentChaos/readme.md

 - `cd` into `/web` and run `npm install`, then run `npm run start`
 - `ctrl + a` then `d` to exit the screen
 - You may now disconnect your SSH session

+# Note

+This repo is duplicated from `ZackHJ/comp4350-project` and is intended as a fork of the project.
+Perhaps I'll come back to this later and develop it further.